veritas9872/Horovod-Pytorch-Tutorial/scripts/README.md

 Build the Docker image with the docker_build_script.

+Please read the README file attached with the Dockerfile for an explanation of its contents.

 The -t indicates the tag/name.
 The format is (repository):(tag).

 The full path to the Dockerfile must be specified.